What is Partial Hospitalization?

 What are the Program and Bipolar Track hours?

-Therapeutic program hours are 9:00 a.m. to 3:30 p.m., Monday through Fridays.
-While in the 3-week Bipolar Track, patients attend five days per week.
-After completing the Bipolar Track, the treating psychiatrists will prescribe the plan for attendance.
-Transportation is available for patients who need it within certain areas.
+Program hours are 9 a.m. to 3:30 p.m., Monday through Friday.
+In the three-week Bipolar Track, patient attend five days per week.
+After completing the Bipolar Track, the treating psychiatrist will prescribe the plan for attendance, estimated length of stay and, eventually, the discharge date.
+Transportation is available to qualifying patients depending on need, location and current van route.

 St. Joseph Hospital is here to make a difference.
 Since 1987, our partial hospitalization program has been helping adults and their families regain a more satisfying lifestyle.
 If a family member or someone you know could benefit from the program, please contact their physician or call the Partial Hospitalization program at (714) 771-8085.